DS4PS/course-asu-paf-586-summer-2019/schedule.md

 ## Discovery (Team 3)

 * Pentland, A. (2015).
 Social Physics: How social networks can make us smarter.
-Penguin.
-CH2 exploration
+Penguin. **CH2 exploration**
 * Eagle, N., & Greene, K. (2014).
 Reality mining: Using big data to engineer a better world.
-MIT Press.
-CH8 economic deficits and disasters
+MIT Press. **CH8 economic deficits and disasters**
-* Select three blog posts from I Quant NY and explain discoveries that have come from open data in NYC: http://iquantny.tumblr.com/
+* Select three blog posts from [I Quant NY](http://iquantny.tumblr.com/) and **describe some discoveries that have come from open data in NYC**

 <br>
 <br>